"The Hero in Me": New Multi-Access Jewish Values Course Explores Character Traits

 “Storytelling is perhaps the most effective way to convey meaning to children,” said David Behrman, publisher.
-“These booklets provide bite-size insights into what makes a hero, and how our young readers can build those qualities into their own lives.”
+“These biographies offer bite-size insights into what makes a hero, and how our young readers can build those qualities into their own lives.”

 Each booklet focuses on a character trait, with biographical sketches of two Jewish heroes (one historical, the other modern) whose lives exemplify that attribute and whose stories are presented interactively.
 Featured as well are profiles of heroic young people who embody the character trait today.

 The Museum of the Jewish People’s exhibition “Heroes - Trailblazers of the Jewish People” encourages children and their families to discover and redefine those qualities that make a hero.
 The exhibition features profiles and accomplishments of Jewish historical and contemporary figures including scientists, philosophers, cultural icons, inventors, athletes, designers and more.